mparker17/talk--automated-testing/slides.md

     * Ideally — Before writing code
     * Last chance — Before <abbr title="Version Control System">VCS</abbr> commit
 * **When do I run them?**
-    1. Run the ones for the component you're working on as you are developing
+    1. Run the ones for the unit you're working on as you are developing
     2. Run the whole test suite before VCS commit
     3. Run the whole test suite after merging